 NeuroShell 2 imports ASCII, binary, and spreadsheet files.

 The program imports and exports ASCII and binary file formats.
 The File Export Module allows you to convert NeuroShell 2 files to ASCII or binary files.
 It will also merge data into an existing spreadsheet or print a file.

 The Rules Module allows you to create If/Then/Else rules to pre-process data.

-The Symbol Translate module converts alphanumeric data or strings into numbers which can be processed by the network.
+The Symbol Translate module converts alphanumeric data or strings into numbers which can be processed by the neural network.
 For example, you may want to convert "cold", "warm", and "hot" to 1, 2, and 3 respectively.

-The Rules Module allows you to create If/Then/Else type rules to preprocess data prior to feeding it to the network.
+The Rules Module allows you to create If/Then/Else type rules to preprocess data prior to feeding it to the neural network.
 For example, you can use two input variables to create a third.
 You may believe that if you combine the price of gold and IBM stock and the total is greater than 400, the economy is improving.
-You can translate this information into a new network input as follows:
+You can translate this information into a new neural network input as follows:

 Test Set Extract

 NeuroShell 2 gives you great flexibility in choosing which columns of your spreadsheet are inputs and which are outputs.

 NeuroShell 2 makes it easy to pull out test and production data sets from the training data.
 The Test Set Extract Module offers four different methods for selecting data: